egrosdou01/blog.grosdouli.dev/blog/2024-10-27-k8s-troubleshooting-insights/k8s-troubleshooting-insights-coredns.md

 The output above indicates that a client queries a DNS server, and the server responds that the domain **does not exist**.
 This would be a hint to check the `CoreDNS` configuration! :)

+## Conclusion

+Is it DNS at the end?
+This is something you will have to find out!
+Hopefully, the post gave you some ideas to troubleshoot with confidence DNS issues in a Kubernetes environment.

+It's a wrap for this post! 🎉 Thanks for reading!
+Stay tuned for more exciting updates!

 ## Resources

 - **Debugging DNS**: https://kubernetes.io/docs/tasks/administer-cluster/dns-debugging-resolution/